-Steve & Kay have been involved in farming all their lives.
+Kay has been involved in farming all her life.
 Jim, Kay’s Dad has been sheep farming since 1997 when he stopped milking cows.
 It was in 2013 that Steve and Kay started having their own ewes.

 “We started off with Mules and some Texels and then four years ago introduced some ‘Easy Care’ ewes into the flock after a recommendation from a friend of ours.” says Kay.
 “The latter are a bit controversial in our family as they are definitely easier to look after (hence the name) and we don’t have to shear them, but the downside is that they leave all their wool around the fields which Dad doesn’t like!”